fazpass/fia-documentation/README.Android.md

 }
 ```

-Learn more at [Keypaz Website](https://keypaz.com) or ask our team.
+Learn more at [Keypaz Website](https://keypaz.com) or kindly ask our team.